multiversx/mx-docs/docs/developers/developer-reference/smart-contract-developer-best-practices.md

 - `SingleValueMapper` - Stores a single value.
 Also provides methods for checking for empty or clearing the entry.
 - `VecMapper` - Stores an array, with every single value under a different storage key.
 - `SetMapper` - Stores a set of values, with no duplicates being allowed.
 It also provides methods for checking if a value already exists in the set.
+- `UnorderedSetMapper` - Same as SetMapper, but does not guarantee the order of the items.
+More efficient than `SetMapper`, and should be used instead unless you need to iterate over all the elements.
 - `LinkedListMapper` - Stores a linked list, which allows fast insertion/removal of elements, as well as possibility to iterate over the whole list.
 - `MapMapper` - Stores (key, value) pairs, while also allowing iteration over keys.